bytedeco/javacv/README.txt

  * Maven 2 or 3  http://maven.apache.org/download.html
  * JavaCPP  http://code.google.com/p/javacpp/

-To rebuild, simply call the usual `mvn package` command.
+To rebuild, simply call the usual `mvn install` command for both JavaCPP and JavaCV.
 By default, all the dependencies listed above are NOT required, except for OpenCV and a C++ compiler for JavaCPP.

 Please keep me informed of any updates or fixes you make to the code so that I may integrate them into the next release.
 Thank you!